Marine fishing — Strategic Scorecard

 -

-ER06Market Contestability & Exit Friction 3View ER06 attribute detailsThe marine fishing industry faces moderate market contestability and exit friction.
+ER06Market Contestability & Exit Friction 2 solutions 3View ER06 attribute detailsThe marine fishing industry faces moderate market contestability and exit friction.
 While large-scale, industrial operations encounter significant entry barriers due to substantial capital requirements for specialized vessels and stringent regulatory frameworks like limited entry licenses and costly Individual Transferable Quotas (ITQs), small-scale and artisanal fisheries often have lower hurdles.
 Exit barriers, primarily due to the illiquid nature of specialized fishing assets, remain a concern for industrial players, but the diversity of fishing operations globally, with varying scales of investment and regulatory oversight, leads to an overall moderate level of friction rather than high.

 -

-ER08Resilience Capital Intensity 3View ER08 attribute detailsThe Marine fishing industry requires moderate capital investment for resilience against environmental shifts and stock changes.
+ER08Resilience Capital Intensity 2 solutions 3View ER08 attribute detailsThe Marine fishing industry requires moderate capital investment for resilience against environmental shifts and stock changes.
 While large-scale fleet overhauls for fuel efficiency or new vessel types can be substantial, much of the adaptation involves significant retrofitting or re-platforming of existing assets.

 - Metric: Investments in sustainable fishing gear to reduce bycatch or improve selectivity typically range from tens to hundreds of thousands of dollars per vessel.